thomasernie/js-example/NODE.md

 2) why npm -g , save-dev?
 => "npm -g" -> is used in installing a flag globally. other ways to install -  npm install <packagename> , npm install <packagename> --save , npm install <package_name> --save-dev
-       "npm install --save [package-name]"      -> installs the package and updates the dependencies in the package.json file
+       "npm install --save [package-name]"      -> installs the package and updates the dependencies in the package.json file/existing file.
-       "npm install --save-dev [package-name]"  -> installs the package and updates the dependencies in the development environment       (devdependencies)
+       "npm install --save-dev [package-name]"  -> installs the package and updates the dependencies in the development environment       (devdependencies).
        "npm install --save [package-name]"      -> installs the package but does not update the dependencies.

 3) Why Yarn?
+=> Yarn is also considered as a package manager for the code.
+   It allows us to use the code developed by other developers worldwide in our code.
+   "npm install -g yarn"      -> helps to install the yarn package globally.
+   "cd. ."                    -> helps in moving to the parent directory "yarn set version latest"  -> gets updated to the latest version of yarn release.
+   "yarn set version from sources" / "yarn set version from sources --branch 121" -> used to fetch the latest commits made to yarn from git
+   "yarn help"                -> displays list of commands used in yarn "yarn init"                -> initialising yarn to a particular folder/file.
+   "yarn add"                 -> adding packages to the project "yarn up"                  -> updating a package/dependencies.
+   "yarn remove"              -> removes a particular package installed.

+4) How to upgarde to new express js?
 =>